alpatania/AHBA_microarray_Mapper/README.md

     takes as input the dataset id (`dopamine`, `richiardi`, or `full`) and saves the matrix a pickled pandas DataFrame in the folder `output`.
     - `shortest_path.py`: Computes the shortest path from the nodes containing samples of VGA and substantia nigra to the rest of the brain.
     takes as input the dataset id (`dopamine`, `richiardi`, or `full`) and saves the information for each node in a pickled dictionary in the folder `output`.

-## To do list:
-  - [x] put up the datasets
-  - [x] make a parameters selection script
-  - [x] make the shortest path script
-  - [x] make all code into scripts that can be run from command line
-  - [ ] write a tutorial on how to run all the code
-  - [ ] find a way to put the dataset that are too big for git
-  - [ ] make a script to compute the agreement matrix
-  - [ ] add the list of sample ids used by Richiardi et al. in thei paper

 ## How to reproduce the results: